-We prefer the modified concept of "Delight Directed Education" as defined by Greg Harris of enriching your child's studies by adding topics or interests that "delight" him (ie, he must learn how to read and he loves dogs, choose books about dogs to read; his love of stamp collecting can be used to teach him geography).
+We prefer the modified concept of "Delight Directed Education" as defined by Greg Harris of enriching your child's studies by adding topics or interests that "delight" him or her (ie, he must learn how to read and he loves dogs, choose books about dogs to read; her love of stamp collecting can be used to teach her geography).

 Children who need lots of hands-on activity and "fun" subjects to keep their attention, or need a more personable approach to help learning come "alive," often benefit from a Delight-Directed style of education.

-Most families implement the approach (or blend of approaches) which best fits their overall family temperament rather than trying to implement a style for each child.
+Many families implement an approach which best fits their overall family temperament rather than trying to implement a style for each child.
 Also, if it makes sense and fits the parent-teacher, then the parent-teacher in turn can always adapt it to a particular child's learning style or needs.

 Remember, Education is much more than Academics

-True education is much more than facts, figures, rigorous thinking, or practical job skills but is rather a whole-life discipleship of a child that develops his mind, heart, character and talents to honor God.
-The greatest commandment is to love God with all your heart, soul, and mind, and to love your neighbor as yourself, for this is the sum of God's law.
+True education is much more than facts, figures, rigorous thinking, standardized tests, or practical job skills.
+Rather, it is a whole-life discipleship of a child that develops his or her mind, heart, character and talents to honor God and to become a wholly capable adult prepared to understand and live wisely in the times.

 All Rights Reserved